Photo by Nikki Doyle

 MEDICAL REQUIREMENTS: As new information unfolds regarding the COVID-19 pandemic, we will update this link as we learn new requirements if any, for travel between Belize and the United States.

-During our travels if anyone is exhibiting flu or COVID like symptoms, we will require that you take a COVID 19 test.
-We plan to bring a supply of testing kits, however please bring several personal kits.
-If someone tests positive, you will be isolated from the group until arrangements can be made for your possible evacuation from our program.
 All costs of an evacuation is the responsibility of each participant.
 Now more than ever, it is important to secure travel insurance.
 You may purchase through this link Travel Insurance or choose a company of your choice.

 ACCOMMODATIONS: